changeworld/azure-docs.pl-pl/articles/cognitive-services/Computer-vision/Vision-API-How-to-Topics/HowtoAnalyzeVideo_Vision.md

     // Get the oldest task.
     Task<ResultWrapper> analysisTask = taskQueue.Take();

-    // Await until the task is completed. var output = await analysisTask;
+    // Wait until the task is completed. var output = await analysisTask;

     // Consume the exception or result.